 Cool book subscription boxes for kids: Elephant Box

 Of all the book subscription boxes out there, I think Elephant Books really nails the presentation with a beautiful brown paper package tied up with string.
 Inside, each package features outstanding book curation of the newest board books and hardcover picture books, to help delight kids with brand new titles they haven’t yet seen.
-Bonus: No risk of getting another copy of Goodnight Moon.
-They only offer two categories, picture books and board books, making it a great birthday gift for young kids, and even a smart shower gift that keeps on giving.
+Bonus: No risk of getting another copy of Goodnight Moon; they only offer two categories: picture books and board books.
+So it’s a great birthday gift for young kids, and even a smart shower gift that keeps on giving.

 Related: All the best children’s books of 2018 from all the best best-of 2018 lists.